 One pioneer and NBA legend that seems a little unappreciated and MIA in many conversations about the greatest Lakers and small forwards ever is Elgin Baylor.
-Due to the lack of video (WCA said only 2% of his career field goals exists in footage) of Baylor’s hoop exploits, his acrobatic game, that was pre-Dr J and MJ, has rarely been seen, but is often talked about by those who were lucky enough to witness it.
+Due to the lack of video of Baylor’s hoop exploits (WCA said only 2% of his career field goals exists in footage) and perception of competition during his time, it’s hard to convince people of his greatness.
+But, those lucky enough to have witnessed the greatness of the dunk pioneer in person have no issues raving about it.

 “Elgin certainly didn’t jump as high as Michael Jordan,” Tommy Hawkins told the San Francisco Examiner.
 “But he had the greatest variety of shots of anyone.
 He would take it in and hang and shoot from all these angles.
 Put spin on the ball.
 Elgin had incredible strength.
 He could post up Bill Russell.
 He could pass like Magic and dribble with the best guards in the league.”

-Ex-teammate Jerry West also praised the former #1 pick and rookie of the year.
+Ex-teammate Jerry West also praised the former No. 1 pick and Rookie of the Year.

 “He was one of the most spectacular shooters the game has ever known,” Jerry West to HOOPmagazine.
 “I hear people talking about forwards today and I haven’t seen many that can compare with him.”

 During his prime, Baylor was averaging in the mid to high 30s per game and on November 15th of 1960, he set a then NBA record with 71 points to go along with 25 rebounds in a game.
 Not bad for a player who didn’t start playing basketball until he was 14-years old.